zsvoboda/covid_cz/README.md

 Answer 'yes' when prompted.

-5. Download the COVID data to Postgres that runs in the GoodData.CN container
+5. Load the COVID data to the Postgres database that runs in the GoodData.CN container

 ```shell
 cd etl
 dbd run .
 ```

-6. Open the project in the Visual Studio Code editor
+6. Open this project's files in the Visual Studio Code editor.
+Invoke the `code` command from the project root directory.

 `code .`

-7. Load `workspace.code-workspace` file in VSCode (press blue botton in the bottom right area of the file editor)
+7. Load `workspace.code-workspace` file in VSCode (press the blue button in the bottom right area of the file editor)

-VSCode shouls reload.
+VSCode should reload.

 8. Open the `api/rest.http`